kunyora/kunyora-website/docs/mutation_component_api_overview.md

 | -- | -- | -- |
 | loading | bool | specifies the loading state of the mutation|

-### `mutate(config)`
+### `mutate`

 This is a function that mutate the api.
-This function takes a single parameter which is the config it sends along while making the mutation.
+This function takes a single argument which is the config it sends along while making the mutation.
 The config specified in the `mutate` function is similar to that specified in the `axios` instance.
 Please check the [axios](https://github.com/axios/axios/blob/master/README.md) for an insight into the keys that can be specified in this object.